davidpagnon/Sports2D/README.md

 ***Note:***\
 The Demo video is voluntarily challenging to demonstrate the robustness of the process after sorting, interpolation and filtering.
 It contains:
 - One person walking in the sagittal plane
-- One person in the frontal plane.
+- One person doing jumping jacks in the frontal plane.
 This person then performs a flip while being backlit, both of which are challenging for the pose detection algorithm
 - One tiny person flickering in the background who needs to be ignored

 <br>